29jm/29jm.github.io/_posts/2019-09-29-userspace.markdown

 kernel page tables dynamically, and those changes aren't automatically reflected across all copies of the initial page directory!
-It's important because when context switches, for instance while in kernel mode, the previous kernel stack must remain mapped, as there are no stack switches when priviledge level doesn't change.
+It's important because when context switches, for instance while in kernel mode, the previous kernel stack must remain mapped, as there are no stack switches when privilege level doesn't change.
 I'll reintroduce a cool allocator with the userspace `libc`, the kernel will stay simple and only grant pages at at time to processes.
 I'm not sure how